J-Glo/cs330/README.md

 ## Testing:

-The python file "" includes my testing of the program using a random number gaenerator.
+The python file "cs330SecurityDeviceTest.py" is my testing program for the security device.
+Using a random number generator, random digits are continuosly entered into the security device until the unlock code is entered, at which point the final count for the amount of digits entered is outputted.

 ---